Skip to content

 How to Enable or Disable Lock Computer in Windows 11

-This tutorial shows you how to turn the lock computer feature on or off for everyone in Windows 11.
+Here’s how you can turn the lock computer feature on or off for everyone in Windows 11.

 Why Lock Your Computer?